 NOTE: We strictly recommend to refer Informatica Workflow article to understand the steps involved in creating Workflow manually.

-For this example we are going to create Non-reusable Session.
+For this example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Router_Transformation) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Router_Transformation) for the session.

 Double click on the Session Task to configure it.
 Although we have to configure Sources, targets and some common properties, we not explaining any of them.
-We strictly recommend to visit Session in Informatica article to understand the properties.
+We strictly recommend visiting Session in Informatica article to understand the properties.

 From the below screenshot you can observe that the Router Transformation in Informatica workflow is a valid one.
 Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.

 Let us open the SQL Server Management Studio to check whether we successfully routed the data or not.
-Following screenshot will show you the result of [Router 1] (i.e., output of the Least Sales group)
+The following screenshot will show you the result of [Router 1] (i.e., an output of the Least Sales group)

 Let’s see the result in [Router 2] Table in SQL Server.
-Following screenshot will show you the output of the Medium Sales group
+The following screenshot will show you the output of the Medium Sales group

 Let’s see the result in [Router 3] Table in SQL Server.
-Following screenshot will show you the output of the Default group
+The following screenshot will show you the output of the Default group

 Thank You for Visiting Our Blog